–––––– Castle of the Month May 2018 –––––

 ‘Saltcotts’ is marked on Blaeu’s map of The Lothians, then on Adair’s map of East Lothian, where it is shown within a walled and wooded enclosure.

-Saltcoats was a property of the Livingstones in the 16th century, and the castle is said to have been built by Patrick Livingstone and his wife Margaret Fettis, whose arms are over the entrance through the wall into the castle.
+Saltcoats was a property of the Livingstones in the 16th century, and the castle is said to have been built by Patrick Livingstone and his wife Margaret Fettis, whose arms are over the entrance into a later cottage.
 The panel has the date 1390, but has probably been changed from 1590 and has been reset.
 One story is that the Livingstones were given the property for killing a wild boar that was terrorising the area.

 Alexander Livingstone of Saltcoats is on record in 1644 and later, then George Livingstone of Saltcoats in 1700 in the Petition of the heritors of the sheriffdom of East Lothian.
 In the 18th century the property passed by marriage to the Menzieses of Culteralters, then by marriage to the Hamiltons of Pencaitland.
 Margaret Menzies, wife to John Hamilton of Pencaitland, lived here and died in 1790.

 The castle was inhabited until the early 19th century, but was partly demolished about 1820, and by the mid 19th century the property was owned by the Hopes of Luffness.
 The cottage and other buildings nearby are also now ruinous.

 Due to Covid-19 restrictions, check any and all opening and access information with the sites themselves…